TracyMuso/TracyMuso/README.md

 # About me

 - 👋 Hi, I’m @elfin-git
--  I live in Africa, Zambia
+- 🇿🇲 I live in Africa, Zambia
-- 👀 I’m interested in blockchain technology and web building.
+- 👀 I’m interested in blockchain technology and web development.
 - 🌱 I’m currently learning fullstack development with Microverse and solidity programming on my own.
+- :trollface: I'm a newbie in programming..
-- 💞️ Warning!
-I'm still a major noob.
-However, I look forward to collaborations.
+- 🤝  However, I look forward to collaborations.

 ## Languages